sblanky/psd_uptake_correlator/README.md

 Steps to use
 ============
+ 1. Clone this repo
- 1. install new conda environment;
+ 2. Install new conda environment;
     `conda create -n <env> python=3.8 numpy nomkl scipy pandas xlwt xlrd requests matplotlib`
- 2. Activate environment
+ 2. Activate environment inside your cloned repo.
- 3. Use pip to install the dev build of pyGAPS. `pip install git+https://github.com/pauliacomi/pyGAPS@develop`
+ 3. Use pip to install the dev build of pyGAPS. `pip install git+https://github.com/pauliacomi/pyGAPS@develop`[^1]
+ 4. If you want to use the CLI, simply type `python3 interface.py`.

-This is to avoid the problem found [here](https://stackoverflow.com/questions/70248438/module-breaks-when-loaded-into-multiple-scripts).
+[^1]: This is to avoid the problem found [here](https://stackoverflow.com/questions/70248438/module-breaks-when-loaded-into-multiple-scripts).
 Thanks to [@pauliacomi](https://github.com/pauliacomi) for help with the above.